OneWeb sets record launch plan after $500 million funding

 It has estimated the cost of the project at between $1.5 billion and $2 billion.

-Other backers in the $500 million funding include Indian billionaire Sunil Mittal's Bharti Enterprises, Qualcomm (QCOM.O), Coca-Cola Co (KO.N), Mexico's Grupo Salinas, Hughes Network Systems [HGCMH.UL], a unit of EchoStar (SATS.O) and Intelsat (I.N).
+Other backers in the $500 million funding include Indian billionaire Sunil Mittal's Bharti Enterprises, Qualcomm, Coca-Cola Co, Mexico's Grupo Salinas, Hughes Network Systems [HGCMH.UL], a unit of EchoStar and Intelsat.

 Virgin Galactic expects to be able to fly two or three of OneWeb’s satellites at a time on its small LauncherOne rocket, Chief Executive George Whitesides said.